What is BOSC?

 The Bioinformatics Open Source Conference promotes and facilitates the open source development of bioinformatics tools and open science.

 In 2021, BOSC returned to ISMB; we will again be part of ISMB every year except for 2018 and 2020.
 In 2020, BOSC partnered with GCC to form the Bioinformatics Community Conference, BCC2020.
-In 2018, BOSC was held jointly with GCC as a combined GCCBOSC conference.
-Read more here about why we decided to hold BOSC with GCC in 2018 (and again in 2020) and with ISMB in 2019 and 2021.
+In 2018, BOSC was held jointly with GCC as a combined GCCBOSC2018.

 BOSC aims to: